semgrep/semgrep-docs/docs/release-notes/january-2023.md

 ### Additions

 - Added a new **Exposure** category called **Not analyzed** within **Semgrep App > Vulnerabilities** page.
 Users who have enabled **Historical coverage** rules now see vulnerabilities detected from those rules under **Not analyzed**.
-This is because Historical coverage rules rules do not have reachability patterns, therefore it is not analyzed that their findings are reachable or unreachable.
+This is because Historical coverage rules do not have reachability patterns, therefore it is not analyzed that their findings are reachable or unreachable.
 - The **Semgrep App** > **Advisories** page displays a new tag, **Reachability: review manually** for rules that must be reviewed manually.
     ![Semgrep App Advisories, Reachability review manually](/img/release-notes-semgrep-app-reachability-review.png)
 - You can now give feedback for **Supply Chain** rules.
 In the **Semgrep App > Advisories** page, click on an advisory to expand on it and click on the **Leave feedback for this rule** button.